 ii.
-Model Verification and Validation
+Model Verification and Validation 9

-To verify the model, the Arena developed model should run in different running conditions to know whether the outputs are logical or not.
+To verify the model, the Arena developed model should run in different running conditions to know whether the d) Number of Replication Estimation

 Validation activities are necessary to the construction of reliable models.
 Validation means to check whether the real world model and model made in simulated world is the same.
 The standard approach is to collect data (parameter values, performance metrics, etc.) from the system under study, and compare them to their model counter parts.
-These parameters will prove the validity of the data and simulation.
+These will prove the validity of the data and simulation.